 She joined with French forces at the siege of Orleans where, after a long, hard battle they routed the English.
 It was a decisive victory that led to Charles being crowned King of France on July 18, 1429.
 Joan was at his side throughout the coronation.

-The following year she was captured during a Burgundian assault at Compiègne and tried by the Church as a heretic, facing charges witchcraft, heresy and dressing like a man.
+The following year she was captured during a Burgundian assault at Compiègne and tried by a pro-English church court on the charges of witchcraft, heresy and dressing like a man.
 She was burned at the stake on the morning of May 30, 1431.

-A posthumous retrial, ordered by Charles VII in 1456, found Joan to be innocent of all charges and declared her a martyr.
+A posthumous retrial, ordered by Charles VII in 1456 and supported by Pope Callixtus III, found Joan to be innocent of all charges and declared her a martyr.
 500 years later, she was canonised as a Roman Catholic Saint.